Would you like

 Determine the indicator's value by using the following methodology:

 3) Define what constitutes ‘nutrition programme implementation’ at the health facility level and decide on how to score the relevant criteria.
 This can build on checklists that are often included in National Protocols.
-The criteria may include:
+The criteria should include:

 • The presence of trained personnel: Facility staff have participated in specific training on the nutrition programmes (e.g. Community / Integrated Management of Acute Malnutrition – CMAM/IMAM in line with National Nutrition Guidance and Protocols)